-I tried a sensitive skin recipe that included the new Oat Cleansing Balm, The PHA toner, hyaluronic acid, polyglutamic acid and the Ceramide night treatment.
+I tried a sensitive skin recipe that included the new Inkey List Oat Cleansing Balm, Inkey List PHA toner, hyaluronic acid, polyglutamic acid and the Ceramide night treatment.
 To be honest, I am a big fan of the overall concept of the brand and I really enjoyed using their products.
 I found each of the products I tried to be pretty efficient, but some I will definitely be repurchasing over others.
-My favourites from the sensitive skin/dehydrated options I tried were the PHA toner and the Ceramide night treatment, which I will definitely be buying again.
+My favourites from the sensitive skin/dehydrated options I tried were the Inkey List PHA toner and the Ceramide night treatment, which I will definitely be buying again.

 The Inkey List Ceramide night treatment - This product claims to use the 3% multi ceramide complex to help protect and rehydrate the skin and plump it up.
 I have to say, I loved this from the get-go!
 I really felt it plumped up my skin from the very first application.

 Whenever I used it overnight I could still feel it on my skin in the morning, making my skin feel a lot more hydrated and plumped.
 It is definitely a brilliant option if you have dehydrated skin or want a plumping night treatment that isn't going to cause your skin to react.

 The Inkey List Oat Cleansing Balm - I really loved using this cleanser, as I found it incredibly nourishing and comforting.
 It is great cleanser for sensitive skin as well as dryer skins because it uses the incredibly moisturising oat kernel oil.
 I've been using it both as a regular second cleanser or to remove makeup and it works really nicely for both.
 It is also a really nice cleanser to go back to when your skin is playing up and a great one to have in the cupboard!
 A really great affordable option for times when redness, dryness and irritation are key concerns for your skin!